uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 Make sure you push to GitHub classroom **BEFORE the deadline!** You will not be able to push after that!

-Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-django-yourgithubname` on eClass. **Do not** submit a link to a branch, a file, or the clone URL.
+Submit a link to your repo in the form `https://github.com/uofa-cmput404/s25-labsignment-django-yourgithubname/commit/bunch-of-numbers` on eClass. **Do not** submit a link to a branch, a file, or the clone URL.

-<p class="warning">If you do not submit a link to your repo on eClass on time using the correct format above, you will get a zero.</p>
+<p class="warning">If you do not submit a link to your COMMIT on Canvas on time using the correct format above, you will get a zero.</p>

+You can submit and then resubmit as many times as you want before the deadline, so submit early and often.

 ---